Machine Language

 3 is 11 (1*21 + 1*20).

 Every piece of data in a computer is stored in binary form.
 Text, images, videos – all are converted into sequences of bits.
 Memory (RAM, hard drives) stores data as bits and processors execute instructions by interpreting binary code.
-Programs are written in high-level languages but are compiled or interpreted into machine code, which is binary.
+Programs are written in high-level languages, like C, Rust and Lua, but are compiled or interpreted into machine code, which is binary.

-Similar to decimal addition but with carry-overs when the sum exceeds 1.
+Binary addition works similar to decimal addition, with carry-overs when the sum exceeds 1.
 For example:

 1011